The kid next door just challenged me to a water fight! So I thought I’d tweet this while I wait for the kettle to boil…

 This is an origami Waterbomb, sometimes referred to as a Balloon.
 It’s one of the best known traditional models, probably because it’s quite fun to fold.
 The last step calls for you to blow into the top to inflate it.

 Origami Waterbombs can be used for water fights (obviously), by filling them with water through the hole at one end.
-They also make surprisingly good baubles to hang on a Christmas Tree!
+They also make surprisingly good baubles to hang on a Christmas Tree especially if you use nice Christmas origami paper!
 They are also a lot cheaper than the ones you find in store.
 Even by the standards of traditional models, Waterbombs are easy to make.
-This could be a fun thing to do with children in the run-up to Christmas – make the decorations for the tree.
+This could be a fun thing to do with children in the run-up to Christmas – make the origami Christmas Baubles for the tree.

 Folding Origami Waterbombs